benbrastmckie/.config/CheatSheet.md

 - [Video Tutorial](https://www.youtube.com/watch?v=IiwGbcd8S7I&t=185s) Lengthy overview of the basics.
 - [Tutorial Series](https://www.youtube.com/watch?v=H3o4l4GVLW0&t=1s) Short tutorial video series.
 - [Inspiration](https://www.youtube.com/watch?v=1UXHsCT18wE) Inspiration and Comedy.

+I have not made any changes to the conventions which come standard with NeoVim, as there is no need to reinvent the wheel.
+Rather, what follows is a minimal number of extensions to the functionality provided by NeoVim.

 ## Mappings